SanabriaRusso/my_mininet_resources/README.md

 L

+## myVerySimpleNet.py
+It uses Mininet medium level APIs to create a single switch topology with two nodes connected to it.

+It serves as the starting point for the rest of topologies using the medium level APIs contained in this repository.

+The example assumes there is an EXTERNAL SDN CONTROLLER.
+So, look at the code and change the IP for this, or just replace with 127.0.0.1 to let a local SDN Controller allow ping among hosts.

 ## myTriangleNet.py
 It uses Mininet medium level APIs to create a topology where switches are connected to form a triangle.
 From each vertex/switch, 2 host are connected via Ethernet.